-Buying a musical instrument is something that most parents will need to consider at some point of their child’s musical journey.
+Buying a musical instrument is something that most parents will need to consider at some point in their child’s musical journey.

-Purchasing a musical instrument should be see as an investment in your child’s musical future and not something that is done quickly.
+Purchasing a musical instrument should be seen as an investment in your child’s musical future and not something that is done quickly.

 If you do choose to purchase your own musical instrument you may wish to consider the HIRE/BUY option.
-Most leading music stores will offer the option to hire for a period of time (usually 3-6 months) and then allow you the option to buy out the instrument, with much of there hire fees deducted from the buy out price.
+Most leading music stores will offer the option to hire for a period of time (usually 3-6 months) and then allow you the option to buy out the instrument, with much of the hire fees deducted from the buy-out price.

 When purchasing a new instrument, we recommend that you stick with name brands: